wuzhengy/TAU/README.md

 8. new ImmutablePointBlock voted. goto (1)

-9. if TAUpk not qualifies POT block producing requirments; go to (1) generate new block put into DHT populate leveldb database.
+9. if TAUpk not qualifies POT block producing requirments; or no peers or own has new information go to (1) generate new block put into DHT populate leveldb database.